 7 Steps To Securing Your Linux PC

-This episode proved two things to me (three if you include the revelation that I can be really dumb sometimes).
-First was that I was using some pretty serious encryption to protect things that didn’t really warrant protection: it turned out that even I wasn’t that bothered about the files I’d lost and I’d be confident a spy, thief or Government agent would be less excited still.
+This episode proved two things to me (three, if you include the revelation that I can be dumb sometimes).
+First, I was using some pretty serious encryption to protect things that didn’t warrant protection: it turned out that even I wasn’t bothered about the files I’d lost.
+I’d be confident a spy, thief or Government agent would still be less excited.

-Second was that I had in this case got the security trade-off wrong.
-Security is normally a balance between ease of use and protecting your data and I’d managed to stomp all over my ease of use for the sake of some data that neither I nor anyone else really cared about.
+Second, in this case, I got the security trade-off wrong.
+Security is normally a balance between ease of use and protecting your data, and I’d managed to stomp all over my ease of use for the sake of some data that neither I nor anyone else really cared about.

-I’d also forgotten the obvious point that, if someone really wanted to get at my data, all they need to do was either a) get hold of the computer whilst it was running and the drive already mounted or b) get hold of me and threaten to break my legs unless I told them the passphrase (I promise you I would have cracked very quickly).
+I’d also forgotten the obvious point that if someone wanted to get at my data, all they needed to do was either a) get hold of the computer whilst it was running and the drive already mounted or b) get hold of me and threaten to break my legs unless I told them the passphrase (I promise you I would have cracked very quickly).

 When it comes to your security, that is important.
-There are countless tools out there, but you need to figure out how much security hassle you want in your life, what are the threats you’re aiming to protect yourself against and what it is you’ve got that’s worth protecting from prying eyes.
-Otherwise, it’s entirely possible that the person who’s password is “123456” could find themselves in a much better place than the person with double-encryption and a laptop that self-destructs after five incorrect passwords are entered.
+There are countless tools out there, but you need to figure out how much security hassle you want in your life, what threats you’re aiming to protect yourself against, and what you’ve got that’s worth protecting from prying eyes.
+Otherwise, it’s possible that the person whose password is “123456” could find themselves in a much better place than the person with double encryption and a laptop that self-destructs after five incorrect passwords are entered.

 With that in mind, here are a few simple ways to boost your desktop Linux security.